tutumcloud/api-docs/source/includes/container.md

 Attribute | Description
 --------- | -----------
-host_path | The host folder of the volume container_path | The container folder where the volume is mounted rewritable | `true` is the volume has writable permissions volume | The resource URI of the volume
+host_path | The host path of the volume container_path | The container path where the volume is mounted rewritable | `true` is the volume has writable permissions volume | The resource URI of the volume